robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 [^dontforgetchatapps]: There are also new categories of app that the mobile form factor, and economic model, have enabled.
 Some examples are the wonderful [Procreate](https://procreate.art/), and the explosion of mobile gaming, but those are tangential to this post where we're trying to figure out which use cases are moving to which platforms and why.

-[^platformsummarycaveats]: Summarizing the advantages of each platform with a single word is an inherently flawed undertaking.
-It neglects a bunch of secondary characteristics platforms have, for example the web is also the easiest way to make an app available on any device, and mobile grants access to sensors and data that aren't avaiilable anywhere else.
-But the goal here is just to distill the essence of the platform, in order to create a framework we can use to look for broad patterns.
+[^platformsummarycaveats]: Summarizing the advantages of each platform with a single word is inherently flawed, because it neglects a bunch of secondary characteristics each platform has.
+For example, the web is also the easiest way to make an app available on any device, and mobile grants access to sensors and data that aren't available anywhere else.
+The goal here is to distill *the essence* of a platform, in order to create a framework we can use to look for broad patterns.

 [^collaborationisdeceptivelyhuge]: Collaboration is a much broader concept than it at first appears, encompassing not just the straight-forward example of multiple people editing the same Google Doc, but also, say a [CMS](https://en.wikipedia.org/wiki/Content_management_system) or an employee portal.
 The vast majority of software used to run businesses falls under this category.
 School though